Gas Heater vs Portable Gas Heater

 3. Getting the wrong size gas heater

-1. Gas Heater for Sale Uses Wrong Fuel Type – LPG Gas Heaters vs Natural Gas Heating
+1. Choosing a Gas Heater for the Wrong Fuel Type

-There are two types of gas heaters for sale, natural gas heating & LPG gas heaters.
-Gas heaters are manufactured for use with only one gas type and will not work safely with other gaseous fuels.
+Gas heaters are manufactured with only one gas type and will not work safely with other gaseous fuels.

 But why?

-There are two main differences in the way that LPG (Propane) gas heaters and natural gas (Methane) heating work.
+There are two main differences in how LPG (Propane) gas heaters and natural gas (Methane) heating work.

-LPG has a higher calorific value, or energy content, so less gas is required to produce the same amount of heat.
+- LPG has a higher calorific value or energy content, so less gas is required to produce the same amount of heat as you would with natural gas.

-To achieve this difference, LPG is typically provided in a smaller quantity but at a higher pressure, drawing more oxygen with it into the burner.
+To achieve this difference, LPG is typically provided in a smaller quantity but at a higher pressure, drawing more oxygen into the burner.

 Never attempt to connect a gas appliance to the wrong type of gas, as it can be extremely hazardous.